 It seems that microfiber is everywhere these days.
-You can find microfiber household cleaning cloths, athletic gear, upholstery on furniture and cars and even bed sheets.
+You can find microfiber in household cleaning cloths, athletic gear, upholstery on furniture and cars, and even bed sheets.
 But what is microfiber and is it really something new?

 All microfiber currently on the market is man-made.
 Most are made of polyester but may also be mixed with nylon to add strength and water repellency.
 A few are made from rayon and resemble the qualities of natural silk.
-Depending upon the shape, size and combination of materials, microfibers can be take on different qualities like strength, softness, water absorbancy or repellency.
+Depending upon the shape, size, and combination of materials, microfibers can take on different qualities, like strength, softness, water absorbency, or repellency.

-Active wear and compression garments - Many garments promoted for use by athletes—jerseys, t-shirts and shorts—are made from microfiber fabrics because the material wicks perspiration away from the body.
+Many garments promoted for use by athletes—jerseys, t-shirts, and shorts—are made from microfiber fabrics because the material wicks perspiration away from the body.
 The tightly woven fabric is also used for compression garments that are used for both athletic training and medical uses to increase blood flow.

 All of these microfiber garments should be washed using cool or warm water by hand or in a gentle machine cycle.
-Never add fabric softener or bleach and allow to air dry.
+Allow to air dry.

-Accessories and sports equipment - Most of the fabric wallets, coin purses, backpacks and shoes that you purchase today are made of microfibers.
+Most of the fabric wallets, coin purses, backpacks and shoes that you purchase today are made of microfibers.
 The fabric makes them water-resistant and strong.
 Microfiber is even used in today's desert combat boots and to make footballs and basketballs.

-Bed sheets, table linens and towels - Since microfibers are extremely thin, they can be woven to feel very silky but still remain quite strong.
-Bed sheets made from microfiber are breathable, light, longer lasting than natural fibers and easy to wash.
+Since microfibers are extremely thin, they can be woven to feel very silky but remain quite strong.
+Bed sheets made from microfiber are breathable, light, and longer-lasting than natural fibers and easy to wash.
 And, because the fabric can be woven so tightly to make pillow and mattress covers, it is great for those with allergies because dust mites are more easily trapped.

 Follow the care labels on your bedding and linens when washing.
-Avoid fabric softeners and chlorine bleaches.
-Microfiber sheets, tablecloths and towels should not be dried on high heat or for extended periods of time.
-Fibers can actually melt at high temperatures and wrinkling can become nearly permanent.
+Microfiber sheets, tablecloths, and towels should not be dried on high heat or for extended periods of time.